What to Know About United's MileagePlus GO Prepaid Visa Card (and Why I Rejected It!)

-While I normally ignore the influx of hotel and airline cards sent my way (advertising their dedicated credit line), I noticed this one wasn't a credit card offer.
+While I normally ignore the influx of hotel and airline cards sent my way, I noticed this one wasn't a credit card offer.
 In fact, it seemed like a prepaid Visa card that would allow me to load the card up whenever I wanted and receive United Airlines' MileagePlus miles for my purchases.
 Simple, right?

 For the first time, I didn't toss the card and decided I'd look further into it.
 While I am happy with the combination of our Chase Sapphire and Bank of America travel rewards cards, I am always open to new ways to save money.